Weekly Monthly Insights Charts Tracker Companies Networks Glossary

 Issuer Concentration

-HHI and Theil entropy index computed at the issuer level rather than the coin level, grouping all products from Tether, Circle, Sky/MakerDAO, and others.
-This is the metric that answers systemic risk questions about single-entity failure.
+HHI and Theil entropy at the issuer level, grouping all products from Tether, Circle, Sky/MakerDAO, and others.
+The right metric for systemic single-entity-failure questions.

 Theil T = Σ s_i × ln(s_i × N)